cleoold/Markov_CN_node/README.md

 Content-Type: application/json

 {"id":"erika","message":"你好，我是马尔可夫机器人"}
+// OR
+{"id":"erika","message":["你好，我是马尔可夫机器人", "哈喽", "楼上是群龙王"]}
 ```
-The posted json must be a json format:
+The posted json must be in a json format:
 * field `id`: the name of the model, it cannot contain any of `/\?%*:|"<>`.
 * field `message`: the message passed to the model.
+This field can be an array of strings, indicating that all of the content will be added.

 If everything works, a folder `models/erika` will be created which contains the history. `conversation` records all the messages sent, while the `json` files contain the actual Markov model.
 Also a status code `200` is returned.
 Otherwise codes `400` or `500` are returned, and information is logged to the console.

 #### Generate sentence

-After repeating the above steps sufficiently, one can send a GET request to the endpoint `/sentence` to retrieve a sentence:
+After repeating the above steps many times, one can send a GET request to the endpoint `/sentence` to retrieve a sentence:
 ```
 GET /sentence?id=erika&wc=20 HTTP/1.1
 Host: 127.0.0.1:6758